 Each Tuesday, Esera Maung, our Karen Support Worker is available at the Ministry Centre to assist the Karen, in their own language, with a wide variety of settlement issues, e.g. property rental, bill paying, assistance with medical appointments and providing practical care.

 Development & Well-Being

 The well-being of our Karen families is at the heart of what we do.
 We seek to support them holistically in all areas of life including their spiritual, emotional and physical well-being.
-Jacqui Harvey, our Karen Support Coordinator, works 2 days a week to coordinate this care.
+Gitta Clayton works 4 days a week as both our Karen Support Coordinator and Community Engagement Coordinator.

 In addition to assisting the Karen into employment through networking, education and training support, we also have a Social Enterprise which employs Karen staff.
 In 2012, with establishment funding from Baptcare, CHBC commenced a not-for-profit Cleaning Enterprise – Eleven41 – with the aim of providing employment opportunities for the Karen in the Maroondah area.
 Based on a pilot project of Bendigo Baptist, Eleven41 has grown to become a successful business with both domestic and commercial clients.
 CHBC now employs 8 Karen staff through Eleven41 and sees this as an opportunity to assist the Karen with a long-term sustainable enterprise which the community can eventually take ownership of and manage.

 If you have any questions and would like one of our team to get in touch, please fill out the form below.